Slate (magazine): Staff

-Michael Kinsley was Slates founder and was its first editor, from 1996 until 2002.
-Jacob Weisberg was Slates editor from 2002 until 2008.
-Weisberg's deputy editor David Plotz then became editor until July 2014, when he was replaced by Julia Turner.

-Turner resigned as editor of Slate in October 2018.

-Jared Hohlt became editor-in-chief on April 1, 2019.
-He stepped down in January 2022.
+Michael Kinsley was Slates founder and served as its first editor-in-chief from 1996 to 2002.
+He was followed by Jacob Weisberg, who held the position from 2002 to 2008.
+Afterward, David Plotz became editor until July 2014, when he was replaced by Julia Turner.
+After Turner resigned in 2019 to join the Los Angeles Times, Jared Hohlt became editor on April 1, 2019.

-Hillary Frey was named new editor in chief in May 2022.
+Former HuffPost editor Hillary Frey was named as the magazine's new editor-in-chief in May 2022.